MelissaData/EmailObject-Java-Linux/README.md

 As an indicator, the filename will change colors once it becomes an executable.

 ## Run Bash Script
-- -e or --email: a test email address
+- --email: a test email address

   This is convenient when you want to get results for a specific email address in one run instead of testing multiple email addresses in interactive mode.

+- --dataPath (optional): a data file path directory to test the Email Object
-- -l or --license (optional): a license string to test the Email Object
+- --license (optional): a license string to test the Email Object

-- -q or --quiet (optional): add to the command if you do not want to get any console output from the Melissa Updater
+- --quiet (optional): add to the command if you do not want to get any console output from the Melissa Updater

 - Interactive

 	The script will prompt the user for an email address, then use the provided email to test Email Object.
 For example: